 But if you’re going to see The Room, I strongly suggest going to one of the screenings where Wiseau himself will be in attendance.
 It’s the closest experience you’ll ever have to going to a Trump rally, only here, the fame-hungry middle-aged man whose cult of personality you’ve chosen to join is relatively harmless.
-The director will be at this weekend’s Room screenings at the Landmark Regent, before heading to the Landmark Sunshine the weekend of January 12.
+Wiseau has been to a few screenings this winter, and he’s set to visit New York’s Landmark Sunshine the weekend of January 12.

 Atlanta: The Plaza Theater starting November 30.

-Philadelphia: The Ritz at the Bourse on December 8.
+Philadelphia: Ritz at the Bourse on January 12.